ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/magnets/Danfysik.md

 ## Initialization

-At ioc start, some models of danfysik need to be explicitly changed into remote mode and/or addressed.
+At ioc start, some models of Danfysik need to be explicitly changed into remote mode and/or addressed.
 The last setpoint and power status must also be resent to the device so that the magnet does not change state as a result of an IOC restart.
 This is currently being done using autosave.
 Further details in https://github.com/ISISComputingGroup/IBEX/issues/1209

 ## LOQ/SANS2D Goudsmit magnet